stardothosting/caddy-altcha/README.md

 cp examples/www/index.html /var/www/altcha/index.html
 ```

-## Widget Configuration
+## Challenge Page Setup

-Create an HTML page with the ALTCHA widget (proof-of-work only):
+Create an HTML page at `/var/www/altcha/index.html` with the ALTCHA widget.
+This page will be shown to users when they need to complete a challenge.

+### Minimal Example (Proof-of-Work Only)

 ```html
 <!DOCTYPE html>